spack/spack/lib/spack/docs/basic_usage.rst

 You can see what virtual packages a particular package provides by getting info on it:

-.. command-output:: spack info mpich
+.. command-output:: spack info --virtuals mpich

 Spack is unique in that its virtual packages can be versioned, just like regular packages.
 A particular version of a package may provide